TheLinuxEnthusiast/tlc-trip-taxi-dwh/docs/SampleQueries.md

 <br>

-2. Number of journeys per month by taxi base
+2. Number of journeys in 2020 per month for Yellow Taxis

 ```